 There are various historical monuments found in the city if Aurangabad.Among the top draws of the place is the Ajanta and Ellora caves.
 Apart from this many other monuments are found in Aurangabad which are of great historic interest.

-.
+The Ajanta Caves are a representation of Buddhist thoughts etched on the walls of the caves.
+They were built between 2nd BC to 7th century AD.
+There are 30 Chaityas and Viharas have paintings which illustrate the life and various incarnations of Lord Buddha.
 There are depictions of the Jatakas and numerous images of Buddha, Nymphs and Princesses.
 Some of the more popular caves are the preaching Buddha in cave 16, the flying Apsara in cave 17 and many more.
 Some of the caves are set in such a way that they are illuminated at a particular time of day by natural light.
-Also found in the Ajanta caves are the basis of a particular motif-the mithuna couple-which has also been used in 19th century miniature Rajput paintings
+Also found in the Ajanta caves are the basis of a particular motif-the mithuna couple-which has also been used in 19th century miniature Rajput paintings.

 The Ajanta was meant to provide an atmosphere of peace and seclusion to the Buddhist monks.
 The images are a representation of life, places, culture and royalty in ancient India.
 These caves are a late discovery as they were hidden under thick forest growth till the ninth century.